FxPro vs Libertex (Forex Club) Comparison

 Which broker offers more trading platforms?

-For trading platforms FxPro supports a Proprietary Platform, Desktop Platform (Windows) and cTrader, whereas Libertex (Forex Club) supports a Proprietary Platform and Desktop Platform (Windows)., neither have DupliTrade and ZuluTrade
+Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
+In our testing, we found that FxPro offers a Proprietary Platform, Desktop Platform (Windows) and cTrader, whereas Libertex (Forex Club) supports a Proprietary Platform and Desktop Platform (Windows).
+Neither have DupliTrade and ZuluTrade

 Does FxPro offer MetaTrader?
 Does Libertex (Forex Club) offer MetaTrader?